Basic tomato cage

 Potatoes settle into new digs

-The volunteer potatoes from elsewhere in the garden that I dug up and transplanted a couple of days ago, side by side with the original settlers of these trenches.
+The volunteer potatoes from elsewhere in the garden, dug up and transplanted a couple of days ago, sit side by side with the original settlers in these trenches.
 Guess which!
-The directly overhead view is the harshest, still, the transplants look a little huddled and scrunched, not the expansive riot of green growth of their neighbors.
+The transplants seem to be doing fine, but the directly overhead high-noon view is the harshest.
+They do look a little huddled and scrunched, not like the expansive riot of green growth of their neighbors.
 The roots of the new guys haven’t reestablished enough to pump a full measure of water to the stems and leaves, that’s my simple guess.
 Give them time to settle in.

 Thirstier and thirstier